Governor’s Proposed Budget Cuts are Challenging But They Won’t Change Michigan Tech’s Strategic Priorities

 Last Modified 4:33 PM on Mon Jun 15, 2015

 February 24, 2011—

-State budget reductions proposed last week by Michigan Governor Rick Snyder could cost Michigan Technological University more than $10 million, President Glenn Mroz told the University’s Board of Control at its regular meeting in Houghton today.
+State budget reductions proposed last week by Michigan Governor Rick Snyder could cost Michigan Technological University more than $10 million, President Glenn Mroz told the University’s Board of Trustees at its regular meeting in Houghton today.
 He reassured them, however, that Michigan Tech is prepared to respond without sacrificing the University’s core values or strategic goals.

 Governor Snyder’s budget proposal for the next fiscal year would reduce Michigan Tech’s state allocation 22 percent, from $47.9 million this current fiscal year to $37.4 million in fiscal year 2012.
 The proposed budget offers public universities the option to reduce their cut to 15 percent if they agree to limit any tuition increase to 7 percent or less.

 “While the Governor’s proposed budget cuts present some challenges, they will not deter us from our objective of being a world-class technological research university,” said Mroz.
 “It is important to remember that the Governor’s proposal is just that—a proposal,” he added.
 It is now being deliberated in the state legislature, so the final budget for fiscal 2012 is yet to be determined.

 In her opening remarks to the governing board, Chair Marty Richardson said: “Although we are experiencing difficult economic times, we are confident that by continuing to follow our strategic plan, we will be able to weather the storm and come out a better university.”
 The Board and senior University administration have been meeting in an executive retreat for the past few days, discussing guidelines for budget reductions, what Michigan Tech should look like in 2035 and how to implement the strategic plan to achieve those goals.